phatpham9/phatpham9/README.md

 I am good at building MVPs.
 Lately I've been focusing on Cloud Native, Microservices & Serverless to build reactive systems.

 I currently work at [Setel](https://setel.com).
-I'm leading a team to build eKYC & fraud monitoring for Setel ecosystem.
+Leading a team to build eKYC & fraud monitoring for Setel ecosystem.

 I also maintain [/boringcodes](https://github.com/boringcodes) in my freetime.
 A set of tools that makes developers life easier.